d20-Luna/IronGods/Chapter1/README.md

   - **Seek (Perception): DC15 -** Notices ceiling is hollow.
   - **Climb (Athletics): DC15 -** To climb the shaft above the elevator.
   - **Disable a Device (Thievery): DC15 -** To remove the broken element from the power cable
-    - This does not incur the -5 penalty for making a check on a technological device without an [e-pick^](/Technology%20Guide/Gear/README.md#e-pick) charge.
   - **Force Open (Athletics): DC15 -** To remove the broken element from the power cable.
   - **Repair (Crafting): DC21 -** To fix the broken element.
 Activity takes 8 hours instead of 10 minutes.
 - **XP Award:** Award the players 100 XP for fixing the Elevator